babarot/enhancd/README.md

 	  247/247
 	> _

-The FILTER environment variable specifies the visual filter command such as [this](#requirements) you want to use.
+The ENHANCD_FILTER environment variable specifies the visual filter command such as [this](#requirements) you want to use.
 It is likely the only environment variable you'll need to set when starting enhancd.

-	$ FILTER=peco; export FILTER
+	$ ENHANCD_FILTER=peco; export ENHANCD_FILTER

-Since the `$FILTER` variable can be a list, enhancd will use `$FILTER` to mean the first element unless otherwise specified.
+Since the `$ENHANCD_FILTER` variable can be a list, enhancd will use `$ENHANCD_FILTER` to mean the first element unless otherwise specified.

-	$ FILTER=fzf:peco:hf:gof
+	$ ENHANCD_FILTER=fzf:peco:hf:gof
-	$ export FILTER
+	$ export ENHANCD_FILTER

 ## :rocket: Installation